 While this may sound boring, not all buyers looking into purchasing real estate on the Gold Coast will be looking for brightly coloured feature walls or vibrant kitchen cupboard handles.
 Keeping your colour tone as neutral as possible will help you appeal to the widest number of people.

 Palettes like browns, greys and whites are inoffensive and chic, which could make your home appealing in a modern, sophisticated type of way.
 Avoid emotive colours like red, orange and bright blues in lieu of these more muted tones.

 Selling your home is a huge event.
 But you won’t have much success if your house looks dirty or smells musty.
 Now is the time you should clean your property as thoroughly as possible in order to present it in the best light.

 Professional carpet cleaning, bathroom cleaning and more – all these things need to be done ahead of an open inspection to help you appeal to the largest number of people and find the perfect buyer for your home.
 To preserve this cleanliness, consider getting a nice rug to put down near the entranceway or in popular foot traffic areas to avoid dirt and other mess from being dragged in from the outside.

 Hide your pets

-One thing to remember is many people don’t like animals and will be turned off from your home if they know you’ve been sharing it with a furry companion.
-During the open inspection day, consider taking your dog to a friend or relative’s home for a period of time to get it out and away from the house.
+One thing to remember is some people may not like animals as much as you do and could be turned off from your home if they know you’ve been sharing it with a furry companion!
+During the open inspection day, consider taking your pets to a friend or relative’s home for a period of time to get them out and away from the house.